Creating and Managing Visual C++ Projects

 File Types Created for Visual C++ Projects

-Describes how to use the wizards to create some kinds of projects.
+How to use the wizards to create projects with Visual C++.

 Working with Project Properties

 Describes how to use Property Pages and Property Sheets to specify your project settings.

 Describes how to add classes, methods, variables, and other elements to your project to add functionality.